OpenSourceEconomics/grmpy/docs/contributing.rst

 Contributing
 ============

-Great, you are interesting in contributing to the package.
+Great, you are interested in contributing to the package.

 To get acquainted with the code base, you can check out our `issue tracker <https://github.com/grmToolbox/grmpy/issues>`_ for some immediate and clearly defined tasks.
 For more involved contributions, please see our roadmap below.